-A bank's earnings performance affects its long-term survivability.
-A bank can retain its earnings, expanding its capital cushion, or use them to address problematic loans, likely making the bank better prepared to withstand economic shocks.
-Obviously, banks that are losing money have less ability to do those things.
+A bank's earnings performance has an effect on its safety and soundness.
+A bank can retain its earnings, increasing its capital buffer, or put them to work addressing problematic loans, likely making the bank better prepared to withstand economic shocks.
+Conversely, losses reduce a bank's ability to do those things.

-Return on equity, calculated by dividing net income (essentially, profit) by the total amount of equity, is one key measure of a bank's earnings.
-American Heritage Bank's most recent annualized quarterly return on equity was 10.78 percent, above the national average of 9.28 percent.
+One widely used way to measure a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
+The most recent annualized quarterly return on equity for American Heritage Bank was 11.36 percent, above the national average of 8.10 percent.

-The bank earned net income of $511,000 on total equity of $9.8 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 1.14 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and equal to the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $1.1 million on total equity of $10.2 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 1.24 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.